skuid/sfdc-vcs-tutorial/README.md

 # Stage our files
 $ git add skuidpages

-# Make sure they're staged
+# Make sure they're staged - note the new file lines
 $ git status
 On branch master
 Your branch is ahead of 'origin/master' by 1 commit.